kennthhz/mcp/src/postgres-mcp-server/README.md

 }
 ```

-Make sure the AWS profile has permissions to access the AWS Pricing API.
+Make sure the AWS profile has permissions to access the [RDS data API](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/data-api.html#data-api.access), and the secret from AWS Secrets Manager.
 The MCP server creates a boto3 session using the specified profile to authenticate with AWS services.
 Your AWS IAM credentials remain on your local machine and are strictly used for accessing AWS services.